 Edward Hines, Jr. VA Hospital

-Edward Hines Jr. VA Hospital & James A. Lovell Federal Research and Development Center
+Edward Hines Jr. VA Hospital & James A. Lovell Federal Research and Development Service

 The Hines VA Hospital (Hines) is proud to house one of the VA’s premier Research Programs.
 The Hines Research Service is a combined Research & Development program serving Hines and James A Lovell Federal Health Care Center (FHCC).
 The Hines and FHCC investigators have publications in medical journals and have received national and international news media attention for their groundbreaking research on Traumatic Brain Injury treatment, Parkinson’s, ALS, Spinal Cord Injury, Clostridium Difficile and much more.
 Research conducted by Hines and FHCC Investigators helps ensure Veterans have access to cutting-edge medical and health care technology and information.
 The Research Program is an integral part of the VHA mission and plays an important role in the health care Veterans receive.
 There are about 175 investigators working on approximately 550 active projects with nearly $22 million in annual funding divided among several premier research programs.